finagram/finagram/README.md

 receive updates from Telegram by long polling.

 This class take two main parameters as arguments of the constructor: _token_ and _updatesHandler_.
-First is your Telegram token, second is function, that take update and return result of the handling update as [Future[Unit]](https://twitter.github.io/finagle/guide/Futures.html).
+First is your Telegram token, second is a function, that take update and return result of the handling update as [Future[Unit]](https://twitter.github.io/finagle/guide/Futures.html).

-For begin receive updates you should invoke method `run` that can take number of the offset which will been used in the first updates request.
+For begin receive updates you should invoke method `run` that can take number of the offset which will used in the first updates request.

 For break receiving you should invoke method `close`.